From Putellas' greatness to Bayern Munich's tactics: Five things we learned from the Women's Champions League

 Putellas undoubtedly the world's best

-It's award season.
-GOAL50 voting is well underway, to be decided by the fans for the first time, while accolades like the Ballon d'Or will be dished out very soon.
+It's awards season.
+GOAL50 voting is well under way, to be decided by the fans for the first time, while accolades like the Ballon d'Or will be dished out very soon.

-Quite simply, those individual awards should not be going to anyone but Alexia Putellas.
+Quite simply, those individua prizes should not be going to anyone but Alexia Putellas.
 The Barcelona star has been so far ahead of everyone else for the past 12 months that she is on another planet.

-Two goals on Wednesday against Hoffenheim - including a rocket of a free-kick - took the midfielder up to 35 goals in 52 appearances this calendar year.
-An assist for Marta Torrejon for Barca's fourth goal of the night then made it 26 assists.
-No one can compare.
+Two goals on Wednesday against Hoffenheim – including a rocket of a free-kick – took the midfielder up to 35 goals in 52 appearances this calendar year.
+She also set up Marta Torrejon for Barca's fourth of the night to take her assists tally to 26.
+Nobody can compete with those numbers.

 Life in Europe getting tough for Swedish clubs